Gelsleichter/get_GEDTM30_with_R/README.md

 # Handling GEDTM30 Data with R Terra Package

-This script demonstrates how to load, visualize, crop, and save spatial data from [GEDTM30](https://github.com/openlandmap/GEDTM30/tree/main), using the `terra` package in R, without downloading the entire file.
+This script demonstrates how to load, visualize, crop, and save spatial data from [GEDTM30](https://github.com/openlandmap/GEDTM30/tree/main) using the `R` `terra` package without downloading the entire file.

 Available products:
 - Ensemble Digital Terrain Model